tbidne/navi/README.md

 timeout = 10
 ```

-This allows one to define arbitrary notification services based on one's system.
-In other words, as long as you can query for a particular bit of information (e.g. bash code), then navi will take care of the rest: running this query every N seconds, sending notifications, caching previous values to avoid repeats, and error handling.
+This allows us to define arbitrary notification services based on the current system.
+In other words, as long as we can query for a particular bit of information (e.g. bash code), then navi will take care of the rest: running this query every N seconds, sending notifications, caching previous values to avoid repeats, and error handling.

 # Requirements